jreichert/dotfiles/Readme.md

 - vimwiki files are saved in `$HOME/Documents`, as this will automatically sync their contents across all your Macs if you use iCloud sharing (and it's a dir that exists on Linux and Windows as well).
 You can change this in .Evervim.vimrc.
 - Support for `.tsx` Typescript files has been added to Tagbar.
+However if NeoVim is available, the Vista plugin is far superior for TS development.
+- bat is an amazing replacement for cat.
+It adds line numbering, syntax highlighting, navigation and more.
+- fzf is _incredibly_ powerful, both for shell integration as well as inside Vim.
+  There are many tutorials for it available online.
+It uses bat for file previews if bat is installed.

 ## Creating Updates

-In order to update the contents of this repo, run the package_assets.sh script in this project, `git commit`, then `git push origin`.
+dotbare auomatically tracks any changes to files that are already included in this repo.
+After you have made any changes, you can push them using normal git syntax (git add, commit, push, etc.) just by typing `dotbare` instead of `git` (ex: `dotbare add .gitconfig`).
+Adding new dotfiles is _usually_ as simple as doing `dotbare add [filename]`, however see caveats below about adding files that live inside of their own git repos (such as 3rd party customizations you download).

 ## Caveats